A Brief History of Pythagorean Numerology

 Isopsephy and Gematria

-The history of Numerology is closely related to the invention of alphabet.
+The history of numerology is closely related to the invention of alphabet.
 Since letters of alphabet were also used to record numbers, each and every word could be given a numeric value.
 The process of adding together the numeric values of separate letters to obtain a value for the whole word was called by the Greeks Isopsephy.
 Later, when this method was used to interpret the Torah, it was called Gematria.

 Isopsephy was widely used by the Greeks in magic and interpretation of dreams.
 According to tradition, Pythagoras used isopsephy for divination.
 The idea is that if two words or two phrases have the same numeric value, then there is some kind of an invisible link between them.
 For example, Jesus in Greek (Ιησούς) adds up to 888, as well as the phrase "I am life" (η ζωη ειμι).
 Clearly, Christians felt this made a lot of sense.